Skip to Content

 Rhyme and Reason Brewery is conveniently located at 17 Gordon Road in Wanaka.
 Of course, there are a few other breweries in Wanaka to check out too, and having a pint makes for a cheap activity (as long as you limit yourself to just one or two!)

-16. Drink coffee at a local café
+19. Drink coffee at a local café

 A cappuccino at a cafe

-Mmmm coffee!
+Mmmm, coffee!

 In saying that, Wanaka is no stranger to excellent coffee.
-My favorite cafes are The Coffee Shack on Brownston Street, Ritual Espresso on Helwick Street, and Fedeli Cafe on Ardmore Street.
+My favorite cafés are The Coffee Shack on Brownston Street, Ritual Espresso on Helwick Street, and Fedeli Cafe on Ardmore Street.

-The Coffee Shack’s focus is on the various different roasts and brews all prepared expertly by their friendly staff.
+The Coffee Shack’s focus is on the various different roasts and brews, all prepared expertly by their friendly staff.
 I seem to visit Ritual Espresso most frequently whilst in Wanaka – it has a lovely outdoor seating area, perfect for people-watching.
 And lastly, Fedeli Cafe focuses on seasonal and local food, and they use Emporio coffee beans from Wellington.

 If you’re a big foodie, then don’t just stop at a coffee, check out the best restaurants in Wanaka too!
 I promise you won’t be disappointed.

-17. Tour a local winery
+20. Tour a local winery

-Rippon Winery is absolutely beautiful!
+Rippon Winery is stunning!

 Rippon is a winery near Wanaka that has a stunning vantage point to enjoy the views with a glass of their famed Pinot Noir.
-Personally, I love their Gewurztraminer.
+Personally, I love their Gewurztraminer!

-Tastings at the winery remain complementary and are limited to 4 guests per tasting.
+Tastings at the winery remain complimentary and are limited to 4 guests per tasting.
 At the tasting, you will hear the history of Rippon and their commitment to biodynamic wine growing and sample 4-6 of their wines.
 You must book your visit on their website in advance.

-19. Explore the National Transport and Toy Museum
+21. Explore the National Transport and Toy Museum

 The National Transport and Toy Museum in Wanaka boasts one of the biggest collections of aircraft, vehicles, and toys in the world.
-50 years’ worth of collecting means the National Transport and Toy Museum is home to over 600 vehicles, 20 civilian and military aircraft, and a whopping 60,000 toys!
+Over 50 years’ worth of collecting means the National Transport and Toy Museum is home to over 600 vehicles, 20 civilian and military aircraft, and a whopping 60,000 toys!

 Gerald Rhodes is the proud owner of this very impressive personal collection.
 He passed away in 2015, but his family continues to run the museum in his memory.
 Almost all of the toys here were purchased in New Zealand.